 Geisha Williams, from Cuban exile to powerful CEO

-An incredible story of overcoming and effort is what this woman of Cuban origin proudly carries in her luggage.
+An incredible story of overcoming is what this woman of Cuban origin proudly carries with her every day.

 MORE IN THIS SECTION

-Geisha Williams, the Cuban-born CEO who in 2017 became the first Latina executive director and CEO for a Fortune 500 company, and who has also been recognized as one of the highest-ranking Latin business leaders, is today one of the members of the Supervisory Board of Siemens Energy, as well as a member of the Board of Directors of Osmose Utility Services, Artera Services and the Bipartisan Policy Center.
+Geisha Williams is a Cuban-born CEO who in 2017 became the first Latina executive director and CEO of a Fortune 500 company, and has also been recognized as one of the highest-ranking Latin business leaders.
+Today, she is a member of the Supervisory Board of Siemens Energy, as well as a member of the Board of Directors of Osmose Utility Services, Artera Services and the Bipartisan Policy Center.

 According to her LinkedIn profile, Williams has more than three decades of experience in the energy industry, especially standing out for her time as CEO and president of PG&E Corp, parent company of the Pacific Gas & Electric Co.

-Although, after the departure of Williams the company faced a severe crisis and had to declare bankruptcy, the work of this Cuban-born woman resulted in PG&E reaching the highest levels of customer satisfaction and being rated by national users as the best electricity supplier.
+After the departure of Williams, the company faced a severe crisis and had to declare bankruptcy.
+Her work resulted in PG&E reaching the highest levels of customer satisfaction and being rated by national users as the nation's best electricity supplier.

 Williams, who has a bachelor's degree in engineering from the University of Miami, also has an MBA from Southeastern University.
-Thanks to her prolific career, her profession has led her to occupy important executive positions, among which her position as a member of the board of directors in firms such as PG&E Corporation, the Edison Electric Institute, and the Nuclear Energy Operations Institute stand out.
+Throughout her prolific career, she has occupied important executive positions, among which are as a member of the board of directors in firms such as PG&E Corporation, the Edison Electric Institute, and the Nuclear Energy Operations Institute.
 Additionally, she served as President of the Center for Energy Workforce Development and was a member of the Advisory Board of the Morgan Stanley Institute for Sustainable Investing.

 Following her appointment in 2017 as the first Latina CEO of a Fortune 500 company, the publication produced a profile highlighting Williams' family history and her difficult experience arriving in the United States from her native Cuba.